 Just as we highlighted in our previous spotlights on AI, the AML Threat Score does not displace human work, but rather functions as a result of human input and requires human expertise to interpret whether or not the problem flagged requires an SAR or more investigation.
 Without human expertise to verify and decipher real money laundering threats, the tool would generate more false positives, feed these back into the system and use this faulty data to regenerate more false positives; this creates an inefficient and unsustainable false-positive feedback loop.
 In this sense, machine learning tools like FICO’s AML Threat Score not only contribute to a greater social well-being by facilitating more accurate and efficient AML tools, but also help to supplement human work and expertise.

 In SIIA’s Issue Brief on Artificial Intelligence and The Future of Work, we emphasize how AI is a natural outgrowth of the developments in computer technology like changes in data size, memory and processing speeds.
-Thus, these developments will lead to innovations not just in niche markets like social media monitoring, but they will also have the ability to drive innovation in education, health care, transportation, speech recognition, and many other markets.
+Thus, these developments will lead to innovations not just in niche markets like AML, but they will also have the ability to drive innovation in education, health care, transportation, speech recognition, and many other markets.
 Additionally, though some low-skilled jobs characterized by manual tasks may be replaced by AI, more job opportunities in patient care, construction, and high-skilled technical work are all also natural outgrowths of innovations in AI.
 The transformative benefits brought by AI in many aspects of daily life will continue to become more apparent and universal as we move towards a future defined by technological innovation in AI.